benwinding/benw-blog/source/_posts/maybe-functions.md

 }
 ```

-This might be appropriate for a lot of situations, but I believe the 1st solution should definitely be reached for first, as it doesn't rely on a new abstraction.
+This might be appropriate for a lot of situations, but I believe the 1st solution should definitely be reached for first, as it doesn't rely on another level of abstraction.

 ## Conclusion

-Maybe functions have always annoyed me personally as they can found in many codebases across any language that allows `null`.
+Maybe functions have always annoyed me personally and they can found in many codebases across any language that allows `null`.
 They seem to be trivial to add, but difficult to remove.
-But hopefully this illustrates the concern and how it can be fixed.
+But hopefully this illustrates the concern and ways to fix it.

 {% blockquote Ben Winding, 2024 %}
 "Functions should do something, not _maybe_ do something..."